Save up to 25%… Shop Our Birthday Sale Now!

 table of fresh and dried content of mushroom species

-The quality of a protein refers to its ability to provide the nine essential amino acids needed for human nutrition.
-It’s measured by a protein’s bioavailability, which is the extent and rate at which nutrients are absorbed, digested, and used by the body.
+The quality of a protein is measured by the protein’s bioavailability, which is the extent and rate at which nutrients are absorbed, digested, and used by the body.
+Mushroom protein has a high bioavailability that rivals the quality of animal-based protein sources, unlike other plant-based foods, like rice and wheat.

-Studies on Amanita mushrooms showed that their protein digestibility is very high [15].
+Studies on amanita mushrooms showed that their protein digestibility is very high [15].
 In addition, their amino acid content is comparable to that of an egg white, and their bioavailability surpasses that of wheat and soybean.

 mushrooms and egg omelet breakfast